patiljeevanr/nltk_basics/README.md

 # nltk_basics
-basic nltk codes learnt from sentdex
+Basic nltk codes learnt from sentdex

+### basic_nltk.py
+Download nltk packages and copora.
+Use of word tokenizer and sentence tokenizer.